Hardly any other application is so content-dependent as virtual reality.

 - Thus, pay attention to the quality and test the virtual reality app before releasing.

 - Sound effects.
 The audio content may be as important as a video for the enhanced immersion it may create.
-Some background music or narrative in real estate VR apps, audio descriptions, and trivia in tourist VR apps, voiced instructions in training VR apps, and, of course, all sorts of sounds in virtual reality games – this way, you will involve the user’s hearing in addition to vision to create complete immersion.
+Some background music or narrative in real estate VR apps, audio descriptions, and trivia in tourist VR apps, voiced instructions in training VR apps, and, of course, all sorts of sounds in virtual reality games – this way, you will involve the user’s hearing in addition to vision to create complete immersion in the virtual reality application.

 - Consistent flow.
 Make your VR content unfold logically in front of your user’s eyes.